doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

         }
     }

-You can use this new method just like the default finder methods of the repository:
+You can use this new method like the default finder methods of the repository:

 .. code-block:: php